 Following his dismissal for not obeying management instructions, he went to an employment tribunal with the matter and was awarded £22k.
 The judge found that he had lost his job due to indirect discrimination.

 It is a fact that we all have unconscious biases.
 Acknowledging this is important and the first step in embracing diversity at work.
-There are benefits aplenty to having an inclusive company, such as a 70% chance of capturing new markets, 60% improved decision-making and a 30% improvement in team performance.
+There are benefits aplenty to having an inclusive company, such as being 87% more likely to make better decisions and 70% more likely to capture new markets.

 There are several ways to encourage and promote inclusion and diversity in the workplace, especially with more employees returning to the office.